Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Yeti.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/arctic
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Yeti"]
 ---
 # Yeti
 *Source: Monster Manual p.
-305, Storm King's Thunder, Tales from the Yawning Portal, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden, Light of Xaryxis*
+305. Available in the Basic Rules.*

 A yeti's windborne howl sounds out across remote mountains, striking fear into the hearts of the scattered miners and herders that dwell there.
 These hulking creatures stalk alpine peaks in a ceaseless hunt for food.
 Their snow-white fur lets them move like ghosts against the frozen landscape.
 A yeti's icy simian eyes can freeze its prey in place.